 The UK is set to build on its world leading expertise in aerospace with the development of vertical and horizontal spaceports.
 Scotland’s geography makes it the best place in the UK to reach in-demand satellite orbits with vertically launched rockets.

-The UK Government has announced its support for the development of a vertical spaceport at Sutherland in Scotland.
+The UK Government has announced its support for the development of a vertical spaceport at Sutherland in Scotland and is also supporting plans for Lockheed Martin to transfer its satellite launch operations to Shetland Space Centre.

 The Sutherland spaceport will be developed by Highlands and Islands Enterprise (HIE) with support from the UK Government and in collaboration with the private sector.
 The Sutherland spaceport could support up to 400 new jobs as a result of inward investment and supply chain opportunities.

-The spaceport’s presence is also expected to attract and encourage further business activity and investment.
+The presence of spaceports is also expected to attract and encourage further business activity and investment.
 Companies like Orbital Express and Lockheed Martin are already looking at basing additional spaceflight related operations in Scotland, such as rocket construction.

 Low cost access to space is important for the UK’s thriving space sector.
 Glasgow is one of the leading manufacturers of small satellites in Europe.
 These small satellites are increasingly aiming to reach specific orbits that run from North to South around the poles.